ShenDy20/SimpleBackProjection/README.md

 # SimpleBackProjection
+data:
-data: detector Timpix3
+detector Timpix3
-\\      source Am241
+source Am241

-Including raw data process:
+Including

-\\          mainly time-walk correction, z-direction length calibration and time-space clustering by dbscan to find all Compton incidents that meet the requirements
+Raw data process: mainly time-walk correction, z-direction length calibration and time-space clustering by dbscan to find all Compton incidents that meet the requirements

-\\         simple back projection: determine the source location by overlying multiple cones in specific space
+Simple back projection: determine the source location by overlying multiple cones in specific space